ChrisOfNormandy/mariwoah-bot/README.md

 # Dread Bot

 Misc. utilities bot for discord, written in JavaScript.
 This project DOES NOT INCLUDE NODE MODULES.
+Requires npm install.

 Functions in the bot: